Work And Settle In Canada In 6 -12 Months Or Fewer

 - Self Declaration Templates

-Additionally, we also help our clients increase their chances with IELTS/TOEFL coaching and overseas job search services.
-Talk to us to evaluate your chances and take an informed decision.
+Additionally, we also help our clients increase their chances with IELTS/TOEFL coaching and overseas job search services*.
+Talk to us to evaluate your chances and make an informed decision.

 How many points are required for Canada Express Entry?

 Applicants of Canada Express Entry must score at least 67 points out of 100.
 This is based on their Language Proficiency, Work Experience, Education, Age, etc. Only then they can qualify for the FSWP – Federal Skilled Worker Program under Express Entry.
-The requirement of 67 points remains unchanged in 2019.
+The requirement of 67 points remains unchanged.

 What documents are required for Canada Express entry?